The Best Headphones For Sleeping And Noise Cancelling

 1. Apple Airpods Pro 2

-The best noise-cancelling earbuds for sleep
+The best noise-cancelling headphones for sleep overall

 The first three headphones are all superb in their own way so it was very hard for me to decide which to discuss first.